 - Tooth position (the back teeth tend to cost more)

-But on average, a root canal treatment will cost you somewhere around $700 for a front tooth and $1,000 for a molar.
+Of course, dental insurance will offset some of the costs.
+You can also opt for alternative forms of dental financing.
+That said, on average, a root canal treatment will cost you somewhere around $700 for a front tooth and $1,000 for a molar.

 Now as far as the pain is concerned, we understand that it may seem intimidating.
 Talk to your endodontist about your concerns and ask for suggestions regarding pain management.
 In some cases, they may suggest an alternative treatment.